prismicio/slice-machine/playwright/README.md

 yarn test:e2e:install
 ```

-- Create a `.env.local` file

-Copy-paste `playwright/.env.local.example` in `playwright/.env.local` and update `EMAIL` and `PASSWORD` values.

-Having both Wroom and Prismic values will help you run Slice Machine in dev or prod mode without having to take care of the correct email or password.
-Wroom or Prismic values will be used depending on the Prismic URL.

 - Install the VS Code extension (optional)

 Playwright Test extension was created specifically to accommodate the needs of e2e testing.
 [Install Playwright Test for VSCode by reading this page](https://playwright.dev/docs/getting-started-vscode).
 It will help you to debug a problem in tests if needed.